philipturner/molecular-renderer/Documentation/HDL.md

 Contour(Float) { [SIMD4<Float>] }
 ```

 Creates a contour with the provided spacing between the entered atoms.
 This is typically used to auto-generate complementary vdW interfaces, an otherwise time-consuming task.
+The entered atoms must be in nanometers.

 > WARNING: The spacing is in number of lattice cells, not nanometers.
 To create a spacing based on hydrogen vdW radius, first fetch the value of the lattice constant.
 Divide the spacing in nanometers by the lattice constant.